Retail operations intelligence platform

 09 · Key UX insights

-Insights that shaped the product direction
+Operational insights that shaped the platform direction

 01